gbabichev/LaunchOnLogon-SwiftUI-Sandbox-Demo/README.md

+# Add “Open at Login” the Apple Approved Way!

 ## Why the guide?
 Apparently, it's more difficult than you'd think to get a **sandboxed** app to support Login Items.

-If you're building a non-sandboxed app (IE: it's not going to the App Store) - this is way easier with a LaunchAgent plist.
-Check out my guide here for that.

-**NOTE:** This app will not show up under "Open on Login" under System Settings -> General -> Login Items.
-This was a massive misconseption on my end.
-Apps using the sandboxed methods will show up under System Settings -> General -> Login Items & Extensions -> **Allow in the Background**.
+>**NOTE:** This app will not show up under "Open on Login" under System Settings -> General -> Login Items.
+Apps using the sandboxed method will show up under System Settings -> General -> Login Items & Extensions -> **Allow in the Background**.

 ## How does this all work?